Magentrix/Rest-Utility/README.md

 ## C# Wrapper for Accessing the Magentrix Platform

 This C# wrapper is used for accessing Magentrix platform APIs.
-With it you can query, insert, update, and delete objects from the portal.
+With it you can query, insert, update, and delete objects from the platform.

 The RESTUtility class contains everything you need to access the Magentrix platform.